whaakman/azure-docs.nl-nl/articles/hdinsight/hdinsight-troubleshoot-hdfs.md

     ```

-## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hoe ik geforceerde-/ uitschakelen HDFS veilige modus in een cluster?
+## <a name="how-do-i-force-disable-hdfs-safe-mode-in-a-cluster"></a>Hoe kan ik Force-veilige modus van HDFS in een cluster uitschakelen?

 ### <a name="issue"></a>Probleem